 Infographic NetSuite Mobile App

-As businesses work to gain, maintain and expand their competitive advantages, improving MTBF is a critical way to extend the operational lifespan of their equipment, reduce downtime and optimize maintenance processes.
+As businesses work to gain, maintain, and expand their competitive advantages, improving MTBF is a critical way to extend the operational lifespan of their equipment, reduce downtime, and optimize maintenance processes.
 Furthermore, the insights gained from monitoring MTBF over time help managers foster a proactive maintenance culture, while also empowering business leaders to make informed decisions about asset management and investments.
-By emphasizing MTBF analysis, businesses can better serve their customers, create a more sustainable and effective production environment and, ultimately, increase profitability.
+By emphasizing MTBF analysis, companies can better serve their customers, create a more sustainable and effective production environment, and, ultimately, increase profitability.

 What’s the equation for MTBF?

-Mean time between failure (MTBF) is calculated by dividing total operational hours by the number of failures during the given period.
+Mean time between failures is calculated by dividing total operational hours by the number of failures during the given period.
+This metric provides an average time that equipment will run before requiring maintenance or repairs.
 The formula is:

 MTBF = Total operational hours / Number of failures